meri-leeworthy/meri-leeworthy/README.md

 ## Hi, I'm Meri ✨

-**Hire me?
-I'm currently looking for work as a frontend developer!**
+🙋🏻‍♀️ *I'm currently looking for work as a frontend developer!*

 I have been a self taught programmer and web developer since childhood, with many twists along the road.
 In high school I created websites for small businesses and Flash games using ActionScript.
 I graduated from the University of Melbourne in 2017 with a Bachelor of Arts, majoring in Screen and Cultural Studies.
 I went on to write, direct, and design lighting and sound for professional theatre productions, receiving a Green Room Award for Composition and Sound Design in 2018.
 Several design projects involved Arduinos and I began teaching myself embedded programming in C in 2016, later going on to work on embedded systems for a [biomedical technology startup](https://www.linkedin.com/company/antidote-biomedical/about/).
 In 2020 I became involved with an activist project called [Radical Directory](https://radical.directory) which brought me back into web development.